serinko/gizmo/tutorials/ssh_git_101.md

 > This setting is optional but highly recommended as it means that your key will work automatically but only when your KeePassXC is unlocked
 - In the key entry click on `SSH Agent` on the left side bar
 - On top tick these boxes:
-    - `Addkey to agent when database is opened`
+    - `Add key to agent when database is opened`
     - `Remove key from agent when database is locked`
 - In `Private Key` pane, add a key by `External file` clicking on `Browse` and navigating to `.ssh/` choosing the key you just created
 - Click on `Add to agent`